Adrianapip/Influenza_17-18/README.md

 ---

-This year in the flu tent line, I overhear talk that piques my interest.
-Patients are chatting about whether the shot will work.

-Worrying about the flu is a valid concern - and as mother of small children, I've never thought twice about getting our shots.
-After all, the vaccine is currently our only technology to fend off the flu.
+This data analysis is inspired by my annual task of getting flu shots.
+As a mother of small children, I've never thought twice about getting our shots.
+It just gets done, and we hope for the best.
+As we wait, I overhear chatter among other patients about whether the shot will work.

-But why is our only technology still somewhat faulty?
-Influenza was discovered early in the last century.
+I began to think of my beloved microbiology factoids  - wasn’t influenza was discovered early in the last century?
 The vaccine was created around the time of WWII.

-### **Why, in modern times, do we still have to wonder every season about the flu vaccine’s efficacy?**
+Why are we still worrying about the vaccine’s efficacy every season?

+To answer this question, I thought it’d be interesting to gather and analyze some influenza datasets from last season (17-18).

+---

+This project aims to tackle two common issues I often encounter.

+First is the type of data.
+Most analyses are quite thorough in that they deeply examine either the demographics (i.e., ages, gender, location, etc.) OR sequence data (in depth topics such as mutation rates or phylogenetic studies).
+Both in-depth analyses are highly useful in their respective fields, but is sometimes too detailed for a general overview of the topic.

+Second is the amount of data.
+I found out pretty early on that the amount of data required for these analyses will often exceed common spreadsheet application’s (e.g., Excel) capabilities.
+It was time to move onto more powerful, streamlined methods.

+In this project, I’m going to lightly examine and combine both demographics/sequence data in one tidy analysis using Python (and some essential libraries, such as matplotlib, BioPython, and Pandas.)
+The purpose is to create a reproducible template applicable to any introductory study of infectious disease data.
+As someone with a background of biochemistry, microbiology, and a bit of computational biology, I often perform these types of analyses to establish a strong foundation of general knowledge in both epidemiology and genetics.

 ---